SRM47/cs152sp23GNNTrafficForecasting/README.md

 Additionally, the paper <a href="https://www.researchgate.net/publication/330473040"> Graph Attention LSTM Network: A New Model for Traffic Flow Forecasting", Wu, Tianlong, et al., 2018 </a>, takes advantage of the self attention mechanism, most popular for its use in Transformers, by combining a graph neural network with attention and long short term memory networks to accurately predict the temporal depencies of traffic.
 They predicted traffic data for the next 5 minutes using the previous 30 minutes of data; our group will adopt a similar regime for prediction.

 Taking into account all the work that has already been done, we hope to devise an approach that can dynamically mix the best parts of previous research and acheive comprable, if not better, GNN performance.
+Most of these projects use single shot prediction at a decoding layer for their graph neural networks encoder, but we propose an addition  model that uses a recurrent network as a decoder for possible better predictions.

 ## Methods